 Book

-A Book is a large document with a cohesive narrative.
+A Book is a structured document that presents cohesive content through sequential pages.

 - Context:

-- It can range from being a Published Book to being an Unpublished Book.
+- It can range from being a Published Book to being an Unpublished Book, depending on its publication status.

-- It can range from being a Fiction Book to being a Non-Fiction Book.
+- It can range from being a Fiction Book to being a Non-Fiction Book, depending on its content nature.

 - ...